gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 Figure: Re-training on pseudo-labels ([Source](https://arxiv.org/abs/1805.00385)) {: .text-center}

+## Advantage of Knowledge Transfer
+We saw how by clustering the features and then using pseudo-labels, we can bring the knowledge from any pretext task representations into a common reference model like AlexNet.

+As such, we can now easily compare different pretext task even if they are trained using different architectures and on different data domains.

 ## How well does this framework work?
 To evaluate the idea quantitatively, the authors set up an experiment as described below: